ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Experiments

 \subsection{Quantitative comparative results using self datasets}

-Furthermore, to verify the effectiveness of the proposed approach in other complex operating environments, two self-recorded datasets (Self dataset-01 and Self dataset-02) are used for comparative evaluation of pose tracking.
+Furthermore, to verify the effectiveness of the proposed approach in other complex operating environments, two self-recorded datasets (Self dataset-01 and Self dataset-02) are utilized for comparative evaluation of pose tracking.
+For Self dataset-01 and Self dataset-02, the ground truth is derived using LIO-SAM \cite{Shan2}, which integrates data from the LiDAR sensor, high-precision GPS, and an inertial measurement unit (IMU).
+This integration yields the ground truth for keyframes and records the relative pose of each frame with respect to its corresponding keyframe.
+Finally, linear interpolation is applied to calculate the pose of each frame, thereby obtaining the ground truth for the entire dataset.

-For the Self dataset-01, the corresponding prior polygon map is shown in Fig. \ref{experiment_map_s1}.
-There are three test sequences for evaluation of pose tracking, and the comparative experimental results are shown in Tab. \ref{Table_self_01}.
+For the Self dataset-01, the corresponding prior polygon map is shown in Fig. \ref{Fig_20}(a).
+There are three test sequences for evaluation of pose tracking, and the comparative experimental results are shown in Tab. \ref{table_8}.
 Note that the first two test sequences are collected at the same time as the dataset used for constructing the prior map, while the third test sequence (Self dataset-01-3) is obtained a year and a half later.
-As the detailed comparative experimental results in Tab. \ref{Table_self_01}, compared to the other five approaches, the proposed ERPoT achieves the superior performance in terms of map size, translational error, and rotational error, while simultaneously maintaining high and stable algorithm running efficiency.
-In particular, the experimental results using Self dataset-01-3 demonstrate that the novel polygon map and pose tracking approach have long-term viability.
+As the detailed comparative experimental results in Tab. \ref{table_8}, compared to the other six approaches, the proposed ERPoT achieves the superior performance in terms of map size, translational error, and rotational error, while simultaneously maintaining high and stable algorithm running efficiency.
+In particular, the experimental results using Self dataset-01-3 demonstrate that the novel polygon map and pose tracking approach have long-term viability, and the long-term environmental changes in the testing environment are illustrated in Fig. \ref{Fig_21}.
 In contrast, {HDL\_localization} and {SM\_MCL} have encountered failures within this evaluation.
+Unlike {ALOAM\_MCL}, {FLOAM\_MCL}, and {KISS\_MCL}, these methods rely solely on the prior point cloud map obtained over a year and a half ago.
 The primary reason for these shortcomings is the significant environmental changes that hinder point cloud registration, thereby affecting the stability and accuracy of pose tracking.

 On the other hand, taking into account the diversity of real-world operating environments, the Self dataset-02 is obtained by selecting an open square that includes uphill and downhill sections.
 This choice ensures a comprehensive evaluation of the performance of ERPoT across diverse terrains, and simulates the challenges encountered in actual deployments.
-The obtained prior polygon map is shown in Fig. \ref{experiment_map_s2}.
+The obtained prior polygon map is shown in Fig. \ref{Fig_20}(b).